 This poster is printed with rich gold borders, as if emphasising its status as a work of art.
 The hair of the woman is also gold.
 She sits with a book in her lap, leaning on a projector.
 Her precise hand gestures suggest that she is imparting knowledge and inspiration.
 The figure in front of her listens in rapt attention.
 Perhaps he is a symbol of the 'common man', and she the Muse, the embodiment of art.

 The heavy black lines around each figure are common in Mucha's work.
 Here they are especially noticeable, particularly around the figure of the man.
 These lines or borders allow each figure to show up clearly against a detailed background.
 This enabled Mucha to create rich, complex designs while ensuring that the poster was still readable at a quick glance in the street.

-This poster can be found in Print Room Box 2.
+This poster can be found in Prints and Drawings Study Room box TOPIC 1b.